vmware-tanzu/velero/site/docs/master/restore-reference.md

   # ConfigMap.
   labels:
     # this value-less label identifies the ConfigMap as
-    # config for a plugin (i.e. the built-in change storage
-    # class restore item action plugin)
+    # config for a plugin (i.e. the built-in restore item action plugin)
     velero.io/plugin-config: ""
     # this label identifies the name and kind of plugin
     # that this ConfigMap is for.